 Sexual Orientation and Gender Identity Discrimination

 Federal anti-discrimination laws still do not provide explicit and complete protections for workers on the basis of sexual orientation and gender identity.
 However, New York state law and local regulations help to fill these gaps.
-LGBTQ workers in New York have certain key protections, including the right not to be treated differently in the workplace because of their protected trait.
+LGBTQ workers in New York have certain key protections, including the right not to be treated differently in the workplace because of their protected traits.

 Contact Our New York Discrimination Attorneys Today